 Once it’s locked on like that, the bolt cannot turn in the jaws – the two seem almost fused together.

-To release the pliers, squeeze the trigger handle – it might take some effort – and the pliers will spring open again.
+To release the pliers, squeeze the trigger handle – it might take some effort -but the pliers will spring open again.

 Imagine that you’re trying to thread a valve onto a piece of pipe, but the pipe keeps slipping.
 This time, use the crenellated inner surface of the jaw, and tighten it only until the pipe is held firmly.
-In this case, you don’t want the grip to be super tight, in case you crush the pipe, but you want it to be firm enough that the pipe doesn’t slip.
+In this case, you don’t want the grip to be super tight as you might crush the pipe, but you want it to be firm enough that the pipe doesn’t slip.
 A gentle, but firm grip is all you need.

 And that’s the basic operation of locking pliers.

-CAVEAT: These pliers can put a tremendous amount of force onto the item you’re gripping.
-So much force that they will damage the item’s surface.
+CAVEAT: And this is a big caveat: even the flat jaws on these pliers have a serrated edge.
+The pliers put a tremendous amount of force on those edges, driving them into the thing you’re trying to turn.
+While that makes them super efficient, it also all but guarantees that they will damage the finish on the item you’re gripping.
 Fragile items, like the stuck-on cap of a paint jar, will probably not survive the effort.

 Please note: do not do this procedure if you are not certain that you can complete it safely, or if it doesn’t seem accurate.
 Skippity Whistles provides this information as advice, and cannot accept any liability for your usage of it.